adriwankenobi/zeptictac/README.md

             - Code: 403 FORBIDDEN
                 - When game is already finished
                 - When there is not enough player's yet
-                - When it's not "playerId"'s turn
+                - When it's not the turn of "playerId"
                 - When (x, y) cell is outside the grid
                 - When (x, y) cell is not empty